mikeleshtembari/notifoo/README.md

 	position: 'right'
 ```
 ###Extend
 You can add a new type of notification, by simply adding a new CSS class
+`notifoo--type-MY_TYPE` and later use the option `typeNotify: MY_TYPE`
+For more, check the example class `.notifoo--type-custom1` in the CSS

 ###Examples
 Check the live demo for many examples: